(Question: Which of these are meat burgers, Impossible Burgers, or Beyond Burgers? See answer below.)

 In addition to the improved flavor, it is still significantly healthier than actual meat.
 A quarter-pound patty of the new Impossible Burger has 0mg cholesterol, 14g of total fat and 240 calories in a quarter-pound patty.
 A typical 80/20 ground beef quarter-pound patty, on the other hand, has 80mg cholesterol, 23g of total fat and 290 calories.

-Due to unprecedented demand, the Impossible Burger 2.0 will be rolled out to 200 restaurants nationwide in the third week of January 2019 and to thousands more in the following weeks (scroll down for locations).
-On February 4, 2019, it will be available to all restaurants in the U.S.
+Due to unprecedented demand, the Impossible Burger 2.0 was rolled out to 200 restaurants nationwide in the third week of January 2019 and to thousands more in the following weeks.
+On February 4, 2019, it became available to all restaurants in the U.S. (scroll down for exact locations).

 Why make meat-like plant burgers?